-He is an experienced trial and appellate lawyer, having successfully tried multiple jury and bench trials in federal district court and in SEC Administrative Proceedings, and has argued numerous appeals before the U.S. Court of Appeals for the Seventh Circuit.
+An accomplished trial and appellate lawyer, Ken has successfully tried multiple jury and bench trials in federal district court, administrative proceedings, and arbitrations.
+He has argued numerous appeals before the U.S. Court of Appeals for the Seventh Circuit.

-Prior to joining Hinshaw, Ken tried multiple criminal cases as the first chair trial attorney with the U.S. Attorney’s Office in Chicago.
-He regularly handled complex fraud cases in the Securities and Commodities Fraud Section.
-Ken led a number of significant investigations and prosecutions involving the federal securities and commodities laws, insider trading, Foreign Corrupt Practices Act (FCPA), bribery, forfeiture, money laundering, obstruction of justice, perjury, trade secret theft, and bank, financial, health care, tax, and wire fraud.
-Ken oversaw the U.S. Attorney Office's bankruptcy fraud program.
+Before joining Hinshaw, Ken tried criminal cases as a first chair trial attorney with the U.S. Attorney’s Office in Chicago.
+He handled complex fraud cases in the Securities and Commodities Fraud Section.
+Ken also led a number of significant investigations and prosecutions involving the federal securities and commodities laws, insider trading, Foreign Corrupt Practices Act (FCPA), bribery, forfeiture, money laundering, obstruction of justice, perjury, trade secret theft, and bank, financial, health care, tax, and wire fraud.
+He also oversaw the bankruptcy fraud program for the U.S. Attorney’s Office in Chicago.

-Ken was an SEC Enforcement Attorney for seven years.
-He was the lead attorney on a number of high-profile SEC investigations and prosecutions involving revenue recognition, financial statement and disclosure fraud, insider trading, investment advisory fraud, prime bank and Ponzi schemes, market manipulation, failure to supervise, broker-dealer misconduct, and record-keeping, reporting and registration violations.
-He has extensive experience litigating in the SEC's administrative hearing process.
-Ken worked closely with U.S. Attorney's Offices, the FBI, the U.S. Postal Inspection Service, State Attorney General's Offices, and FINRA on parallel investigations while with the SEC.
+Ken was an SEC Enforcement Attorney for seven years and lead attorney on a number of high-profile SEC investigations and prosecutions involving revenue recognition, financial statement and disclosure fraud, insider trading, investment advisory fraud, prime bank and Ponzi schemes, market manipulation, failure to supervise, broker-dealer misconduct, and record-keeping, reporting and registration violations.
+He has vast experience litigating in the SEC’s administrative hearing process.
+While with the SEC, Ken worked closely with U.S. Attorney’s Offices, the FBI, the U.S. Postal Inspection Service, State Attorney General’s Offices, and FINRA on parallel investigations.

 Before his legal career, Ken was a CPA.
 He passed the Uniform CPA Examination in 1992.